Founding, Mission, Legacy

 santa susana freeway

 At CLIPI, every brief aimed higher than a courtroom win.
-Our attorneys blended civil-rights grit with environmental vision, fighting oil rigs on beaches, freeways through neighborhoods, and price-fixing in boardrooms.
+Our attorneys blended civil-rights grit with environmental vision, fighting oil rigs on beaches, freeways through neighborhoods, and bribery and fraud initiated in corporate boardrooms.
 Together they proved legal talent—deployed for the public good—can redraw city maps and expand opportunity for generations.

 "We started CLIPI because no one else was offering full-service, public-interest lawyering to ordinary communities."